Poha Kea Point 4

 No analysis available

-I searched the remarks for explicit elevator references such as a count ('4 elevators'), generic wording ('multiple elevators'), or any indication that the building has elevators, and found none.
-Because there is no explicit evidence in the public remarks, the elevator count remains unknown.
+I searched the public remarks for explicit elevator references such as a count ('4 elevators'), 'multiple elevators,' or similar wording, but found none.
+Because this feature is only determined from remarks and no current value was provided, the number of elevators remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.